Nareit's policy priorities include:

 The like-kind exchange rules recognize that the exchange of one property held for investment or business use for a similar property does not change the economic status of the taxpayer and therefore should not be taxed.
 As they apply to real estate, like-kind exchange rules have led to a more dynamic real estate sector – one that encourages reinvestment and construction activity and allows real estate owners to better allocate resources.
 The rules also lead to lower levels of debt in commercial and multifamily real estate transactions.
 Over the last few years, there have been several legislative and regulatory proposals to eliminate or restrict like kind exchange deferrals.

-Marketplace Fairness would level the sales tax playing field by ensuring that sales taxes are applied equally – whether the sale occurs at a physical location or online.
+Marketplace Fairness levels the sales tax playing field by ensuring that sales taxes are applied equally – whether the sale occurs at a physical location or online.
 It would ensure that main street businesses are not unfairly burdened with a government-sanctioned price disadvantage over their online competitors.
+On June 21, 2018, the U.S. Supreme Court issued a 5-4 decision in South Dakota v.
+Wayfair, eliminating a prior Supreme Court decision holding that online retailers without a “physical presence” in a state were exempt from sales and use tax collection, and applying substantially the same rules regarding sales and use tax collection to both online and brick-and-mortar retailers.

 Housing Finance Reform